Powered by people

 Students of the University of Canberra’s social entrepreneurship accelerator, The Mill House Ventures, recently worked with us on a commercial project proposal.

-We are currently collaborating with the Museum of Australian Democracy at Old Parliament House and are honoured to be invited to be the special guests at their first #UPrising event, early 2020.
+We are currently collaborating with the Museum of Australian Democracy at Old Parliament House and are honoured to be invited to be the special guests at their first annual #UPrising event, coming up in Spring 2020.
 (Keep an eye on our calendar!)